uni-bremen-agst/libvcs4j/README.md

 VCSEngineBuilder.ofHG("/path/to/repository")
 ```

 There is a special engine called `SingleEngine`.
 It is used to process a local directory or file.
-When using this engine, a single Revision is generated where all files are reported as *added*.
+When using this engine, a single revision is generated where all files are reported as *added*.

 #### Issue Tracker